DerMatte/hu-redirect/README.md

 # HU Redirect

-This project was created to help you guys out with using a custom domain with your affiliate link.
-It's a simple 4-step process, takes about 10 min and is completely free.
+This project was created to help you guys out with using a custom domain together with your affiliate link.
+It's a simple 6-step process, takes about 10 min and is completely free.

 <br  />